14 Nov Blank vs Pre-Printed Roll Labels: Cost, Turnaround & Use-Case Decision Guide

 Cost Comparison: Where the Crossover Happens

 In general, the break-even point is around 3,000–5,000 labels per SKU.
-Below that, blank rolls are more cost-effective and nimble.
+Below that, blank rolls tend to be more cost-effective and nimble.
 Above it, pre-printing becomes more efficient.

 Turnaround Time & Operational Efficiency